Artemchik-Studio/QuickIM/README.md

 # QuickIM
-QuickIM is an instant messaging system written in Python with its own binary protocol.
+QuickIM is an self-hostable instant messaging system written in Python with its own binary protocol.

 ## Features
 ### Implemented